You know things have gotten bad when the Episcopal Diocese of Virginia tacitly approves of adultery.

 Lastly, to Susan Goff, Svan vaan Baars, Canon Bailey, J.P.
 Causey, and the rest of the motley crew involved, we say this: You disgust and appall us.
 You make absolutely no effort to work for healing and reconciliation; it’s all about protecting the church, looking after the priest, and the rest of us poor slobs can go straight to hell.
 You don’t even rise to the level of being Christians, and you have no business being clergy.
 The fact you can’t even see the harm you are causing, or recognize that you are violating church law, bespeaks persons beneath contempt.

 Simply put, you have zero empathy towards those hurt by the church.
-And don’t you dare claim that the matter is confidential — not only has Simmons and the diocese violated confidentiality with impunity, but you have no right to try to control what a victim can or cannot share.
+And don’t you dare claim that the matter is confidential — not only have Simmons and the diocese violated confidentiality with impunity, but you have no right to try to control what a victim can or cannot share.

 So please, before you kill the Episcopal Church as we know it, tender your resignations immediately.
 You have no legitimate role as clergy.
 And Jesus would be outraged at your lack of compassion.